ViralTexts/gtr-clusters/clusters/18530325-sn83045461-AnAngelForHeaven.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+night we feel the force of the sickening sorrow
+which hangs heavily upon the heart, as though it
+would press it down into the narrow space over
+which the spirit dwells in mournful suspense.—
 But a bright vision meets tze eye.
 Can you look
 up? can you bear the splendor of the sight? ten
 thousand celestial beings, and your radiant child